DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 ### Checkpoint #2

-In this checkpoint you will be writing the more completing your introduction and describing your methods.
-You should continue add this work into a narrative form according to the 'scientific writing' lecture.
+In this checkpoint you will be completing your introduction and describing your methods.
+You should continue add this work to your report in a narrative form according to the 'scientific writing' lecture.

 #### Report Portion: